Board Practices in Iran, Turkey, and Pakistan

 In Iran, the privatization process has been the largest (with some 315 companies and over $72 billion worth of assets) and implemented most rapidly in the last six years.
 The largest single method of privatization (accounting for $34 billion of the transferred assets) was through the ‘Justice Share Program’, the Iranian version of mass voucher privatization in which the minority shares of 56 very large state owned companies have been transferred, through a multitude of investment companies and township cooperatives, to the lowest six deciles of the population on preferential terms.
 The privatization program, however, suffers from several important shortcomings.
 There is no mechanism to ensure that the new owners can influence and help improve the performance of privatized companies.
 This is because in many cases the new owners are either semi-government organizations (such as the investment companies of state owned banks or the government controlled Social Security Organization or Pension Funds), or the newly developed holding companies belonging to military and religious foundations with close connections to certain sections of the government and the religious establishments.
 There is also every indication that the privatized companies would suffer from weak corporate governance.
 This is particularly true for companies in the ‘Justice Share Program’ and the financial intermediaries involved in this program.

-Turkey and Pakistan, too, have experienced fairly successful privatization programs, though smaller in size compared to Iran, but with genuine transfers to the private sector.
-In Turkey 201 companies and in Pakistan 167 companies have gone through the privatization process, generating revenues of approximately 42 and 8.7 billion dollars respectively (until 2010).
+Turkey and Pakistan, too, have experienced fairly successful privatization programs, though smaller compared to Iran, but with genuine transfers to the private sector.
+In Turkey, 201 companies and in Pakistan 167 companies have gone through the privatization process, generating revenues of approximately 42 and 8.7 billion dollars respectively (until 2010).
 Although the number of companies privatised looks rather modest in Pakistan, it covers a considerable number of large entities with a significant number of employees.
 In Turkey, although privatization became an official state policy in the mid-1980s, its implementation did not gain momentum until the end of 2002 when the AK party gained power.
 The privatization process in Turkey has been accompanied by a variety of social support projects in order to ameliorate the social impact of the program, particularly targeting the individuals who were made redundant in the process of preparing companies for privatization.

 What Should Be Done?